RoSchmi/Esp32_Viessm_DatBase_Bridge/README.md

 The adapted config_secret.h for your needs/system must be provided by copying and renaming of config_secret_template.h to config_secret.h.
 In config_secret.h you can preset your first time custom Credentials for your personal WLAN-Network, Azure Storage Account, Viessmann Client-Id and Viessmann Refresh Token (Can be entered through WiFi-Manager as well).
 In config.h the timezone offset and the parameter for dayligthsavingtime must be changed if you are not located in Germany.

-To access the Viessmann Api through this Esp32 App you to need a 'Client-Id' and a 'Refresh Token' (valid for 180 days), which have to be entered in config_secret.h or through the WiFi Mangager Captive Portal Page.
+To access the Viessmann Api through this Esp32 App you need a 'Client-Id' and a 'Refresh Token' (valid for 180 days), which have to be entered in config_secret.h or through the WiFi Manager Captive Portal Page.
 The Refresh token enables the App to repeatedly load new access tokens which are needed to download data through the Viessmann Api.
-Aaccess Tokens are only valid for one hour.
+Access Tokens are valid only for one hour.

 The Client-Id, Access-Token (valid for 1 hour) and Refresh-Token can be retrieved from: